muggy8/improbable/have-and-havenot/fm9kS34V.md

 What did I do wrong?

-I wanted to go home and forget all this.
+I wanted to go home and forget all about this.

 I wanted to give up.